peteroupc/peteroupc.github.io/approxtheory.md

 [^32]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).

-[^33]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
+[^33]: Frantz, Deborah A. [**Summability methods, probability distributions, and associated positive linear operators**](https://preserve.lehigh.edu/lehigh-scholarship/graduate-publications-theses-dissertations/theses-dissertations/summability).
 Lehigh University, 1984.

 [^34]: Babenko, Alexander G., and Yuriy V. Kryakin.
 "Special difference operators and the constants in the classical Jackson-type theorems."
 Topics in Classical and Modern Analysis: In Memory of Yingkang Hu.
 Cham: Springer International Publishing, 2019.
 35-46.